Centre for Forensic Neuroscience

 • Elevated Concern Regarding the Specific Issue

-Maintenance or Monitoring Polygraph Examination
+Maintenance Polygraph Examination Bands

-• Moderate Recovery Confidence
+• Moderate Recovery Confidence — Findings suggest potential ambiguities requiring therapeutic review.

 Reporting Language